andreyorst/lazy-seq/doc/macros.md

 Execute body for side effects with let-like `bindings` for a given sequences.
 Doesn't retain the head of the sequence.
 Returns nil.

+Supports special clauses: `:let`, `:when`, and `:while`.  `:let` can introduce new bindings into body form, `:when` controls when the body is executed, and `:while` will terminate execution once condition becomes false.
+The `:let` and `:when` clauses are evaluated in the order they appear, `:while` always guards the iteration process.

 ### Examples

 Cartesian product: